 Displaying metaobjects on your Online Store

 If you have an Online Store 2.0 theme, then you can connect most metaobjects to your theme by using dynamic sources in the theme editor.
-If you're using a vintage theme, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Expert to help you.
-Learn more about hiring Shopify Experts.
+If you're using a vintage theme, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Partner to help you.
+Learn more about hiring a Shopify Partner.

 You need to ensure the metaobject has Storefronts access.
 Learn more about access options.